Perspicacity11/MakersWk7-JavascriptWebApps/pills/manipulating_dom_with_javascript.md

 // 3.
 Other things that we could do with the element:

 // a.
 Hide it
-titleElement.style.display = 'none';
+titleElement.css.display = 'none';

 // b.
 Show it again
-titleElement.style.display = 'block';
+titleElement.css.display = 'block';

 // c.
 Set its HTML id (if you don't know what this is, read the section about HTML IDs below) titleElement.id = 'introduction';